nmrdata/bigmap-solid-state-nmr/README.md

 The usage of the React component is extensively described on [https://docs.nmrium.org](https://docs.nmrium.org).

-## Opening directly your data from [https://www.nmrium.or](https://www.nmrium.org)
+## Opening directly your spectra from your ELN on [https://www.nmrium.org](https://www.nmrium.org)

 The website [www.nmrium.org](https://www.nmrium.org/) is able to load a Table Of Contents (TOC) as a JSON file.

-It you would like to have a menu on the left containing many examples you should load a correctly formatted `.json` file.
+If you would like to have a menu on the left containing many group of spectra you should load a correctly formatted `.json` file.
 In this case the URL has the following structure:

 <kbd>https://www.nmrium.org/nmrium</kbd><kbd>#?json=</kbd><kbd>jsonURL</kbd>

+The `jsonURL` must be accessible using Ajax (take care about cross-origin).

-Here is an example of the content of the toc json file:
+Here is an example of the content of the `toc.json` file:

 ```json
 [